 Why its so awesome: The tea house that’s at the center of this garden was built in 1894 as part of a Mid Winter Fair.
 It was so popular that the tea house was preserved after the rest of the fair was cleared away and now it’s a popular part of the Golden Gate Park.
 Some parts of this garden have been the same since the 1800s and were designed by Japanese landscape architect Makoto Hagiwara.

 What to do there: Japanese gardens are some of the most beautiful, unique and structured in the world.
 They’re designed for serenity and every plant and strip of grass works towards that aim.
 This garden is no different.
 Make sure you check out the Drum Bridge and spend some time exploring this five-acre garden.
-It’s the ideal place to relax and center your mind before you move on to more lively city activities.
+It’s the ideal place to relax and center your mind before you move on to all of the other activities in San Francisco.